robertweiss/PromptAI/readme.md

 - **AI Model** (required): Specify the model to use (see provider documentation for available models)
 - **API Key** (required): Your API key for the selected provider
 - **System Prompt** (optional): A general instruction sent to the AI with every request
+- **Individual Prompt Buttons** (optional): Show separate "Send to AI" buttons for each prompt configuration instead of one general button
 - **Test Settings** (optional): Send a test request to verify your configuration

 ### Prompt Configuration